-Have you heard about our new Hope for Grief Community?
-We recently launched a Grief Community at Saddleback Church that I invite you to check out.
-It meets on a regular basis and offers support groups and grief events in between our larger gatherings.
+Have you heard about our Hope for Grief ministry?
+We recently launched our grief ministry at Shepherd Church and I invite you to check out.
+It meets on a regular basis and offers grief events, workshops and support groups.
 You can't get through grief alone.
-Healing comes in community.
+Healing happens in community.
 We'd love to have you become part of this caring community.